 Gross income refers to your total income from all sources before any deductions or taxes are applied.
 It is the starting point for calculating take home pay in Yukon.

-Some of the main components that make up gross income include:
+The five main components that make up gross income include:

 - Employment income – This includes salaries, wages, bonuses, commissions, tips, vacation pay, taxable benefits and any other remuneration received from an employer.
 Employment income will be reported on your T4 slip.